 Ice cube tray

-We put lots of different fruit juices in an ice cube tray, and left them to freeze.
+Place different coloured fruit juices in an ice cube tray, and place in the freezer until frozen.

-We then tipped the juice cubes out of the tray and chose different coloured cubes to mix up, talking about what colours we thought we could create when the fruit juice cubes melted.
+We talked about what colours we thought we could create when the fruit juice cubes melted together.

 Why does water freeze?